Victorian Railways bogie guard's vans: Preserved units

-Additionally, 25C is preserved on private property at Wheat Sheaf.
+Additionally, 25C was preserved on private property at Wheatsheaf, Victoria.

-Model Railways

-In the 1960s a very basic kit of wood and white metal components was available from the Model Dockyard hobby shop in Melbourne.
-McBees Hobby Shop (later known as The Buffer Stop) also produced brass ready to run C vans in HO, along with both the Z and ZLP vans (made by The Model Company New Zealand) during the 1980s.

-More recently, Blue and Gold models released a resin kit for the C Van.

-Austrains has released two-packs of C vans by Austrains in HO scale, for $165 per pair.

 CA, VVAP vans

 In 1960, because of the experiences encountered during rebuilding of the C vans, a new set of 15 C vans was built, numbered one to fifteen.
 These vans were intended for freight service.
 The remaining old C vans in that number range were renumbered to make room, but stayed as C vans.

 The new C vans differed in that they were fitted with periscopes rather than cupolas, and that they were constructed from steel instead of wood.

 By 1961 the class had been re-lettered to CA.

 In the 1979 renumbering, the class was altered to become the VVAP's.
 However they did not last long, as the class was not re-lettered until 1983-1986 and by this time guard's vans were being eliminated on freight trains.

 Preserved units

 Three of the CA vans have been preserved, though none are currently operational.